How to Make Fool-Proof Fudge

 How to Make Microwave Fudge

-To make fudge in your microwave, you'll need a large microwave-safe bowl, a wooden spoon, and the pan your fudge will cool in.
+To make fudge in your microwave, you'll need a large microwave-safe bowl, a wooden or silicone spoon, and the pan your fudge will cool in.
 Microwave fudge recipes usually include sweetened condensed milk as an ingredient because it is already a sugar syrup, and you're simply melting in other ingredients to make it into fudge.

 Fun with Fudge